VinayReddy-Mabbu/Devops-github-remoterepo/README.md

 # Devops-github-remoterepo
-This is repository for deveops local
+This is remort repository for deveops local repo
+This file is from remort repo